 Also, please be informed that using Extreme or Ultra line memory cards on these devices void their warranty.

-So, using Extreme cards puts them under stress that they’re not designed for.
+But the upshot is that using Extreme (i.e. high-end “normal”) cards puts them under stress that they’re not designed for.
 It voids their warranty, but – more importantly if you read between the lines – there is a good chance they will malfunction or play up.
-I don’t know much about cards from other manufacturers, but I would lay odds that most people with dashcams are using the cheapest card they can find, and they certainly won’t be paying the extra few quid that goes along with high endurance types.
+I don’t know much about cards from other manufacturers, but I would lay odds that most people with dashcams are using the cheapest card they can find, and that means they’re not “high endurance” types.
 Most of the time I see people asking what dashcam to choose they always want a cheap one, and the one they end up buying often costs them less than I pay for a SanDisk Extreme card – so there’s no way they’re going to buy a card even close to that.

-NextBase insist that Extreme cards are compatible with their devices, and their own cards appear to be rebranded SanDisk ones.
-I don’t disagree that they work well for me, and probably for everyone else when they’re new.
-But the niggling problems people keep reporting might not be doing NextBase any favours, because I firmly believe that a lot of them are down to the cards protesting at being used outside of their specification, but the user blames the dashcam.
+NextBase doesn’t seem to want to enter into discussion over this and insist that all their devices work with Extreme cards.
+Their own branded cards appear to be rebranded SanDisk ones.
+I don’t disagree that Extreme cards have worked well for me, and probably for everyone else when they’re new.
+But the niggling problems people keep reporting might not be doing NextBase any favours, because I firmly believe that a lot of the reported “faults” are down to those cards protesting at being used outside of their specification, with the user blaming the dashcam.

-SanDisk high endurance cards only go up to 64GB, though other manufacturers produce higher capacity units.
+SanDisk high endurance cards only go up to 64GB at the moment (SanDisk said they’d feed back to their technical people on that), though other manufacturers (e.g. Samsung) produce higher capacity units.